How Many Houses are Real Estate Investors Buying?

 There is growing sentiment that landlords have been causing the recent rise in housing prices and that landlords have caused rents to increase as well.
-We hear in the news constantly that landlords are buying a record amount of properties.
+We hear in the news constantly that real estate investors and landlords are buying a record amount of properties.
 We also hear that hedge funds and institutions are buying all the homes making it impossible for the little guy to get a house.
 Is it true that landlords and real estate investors are overbidding and buying most of the houses?
 There is also a statistic that many people are missing which is how many properties are investors selling?
 They may be buying more, but if they are selling as well, how does that fit in?
+I will show you data that many others won’t about the true state of investor-owned real estate in the United States.

 A lot of the media and influencers have blamed real estate investors for ruining the housing market.
 They claim that real estate investors will overbid people trying to buy a home to live in, then rent out the house for way more than they should.
 There is even speculation that real estate investors even leave the houses vacant on purpose to push up rents or as a tax write-off.